wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-develop-php-simple-windows.md

 	}

-## Execute a query and retrieve the result set
+## Step 3:  Execute query

-The [sqlsrv_query()](http://php.net/manual/en/function.sqlsrv-query.php) function can be used to retrieve a result set from a query against SQL Database.
+The <!-- deleted by customization [sqlsrv_query()](http://php.net/manual/en/function.sqlsrv-query.php) --><!-- keep by customization: begin --> [sqlsrv_query()](http://php.net/manual/zh/function.sqlsrv-query.php) <!-- keep by customization: end --> function can be used to retrieve a result set from a query against SQL Database.
 This function essentially accepts any query and the connection object and returns a result set which can be iterated over with the use of [sqlsrv_fetch_array()](http://php.net/manual/en/function.sqlsrv-fetch-array.php).

 	function ReadData()
 	{